gergo-/hashtbl/README.md

 table for I/O, you should convert it to a list first and then convert the list back to a hash table.

+The non-backtrackable hash tables are resized automatically when their load exceeds a certain threshold.

 ## TODOs

-The implementations here are quite naive, and a bad choice of the number of buckets leads to terrible performance.
-Some form of dynamic resizing of the tables should be implemented.
+The implementation of the pure hash tables is quite naive, and a bad choice of the number of buckets leads to terrible performance.
+However, dynamic resizing as for the non-backtrackable hash tables performs even worse because hash tables with more buckets become more expensive to copy every time an element is inserted.
+Some sort of hierarchical system is needed to solve this.

 All the predicates should check that their hash table arguments are indeed instantiated to hash tables and throw appropriate instantiation errors.